Academic Advocacy: Frequently Asked Questions

 Q. I have applied for a deferred exam, However, I am still sick and cannot attend the deferred exam.
 What should I do?

 A. As a deferred exam is the last chance to sit for an exam, there is no further deferral possible.
-If you are still sick on the date of the deferred exam, you may consider applying for withdrawal without academic penalty prior to the census date.
+If you are still sick on the date of the deferred exam, you may consider applying forapplying for special consideration or withdrawal without penalty.
+Visit Withdraw from units without penalty for more information.

 Q. I’ve received a show cause notice, can I continue to study?